 Sarah J. Maas is the author of the New York Times, USA Today, and internationally bestselling THRONE OF GLASS series–as well as the New York Times and USA Today bestselling A COURT OF THORNS AND ROSES and its sequel A COURT OF MIST AND FURY.
 She wrote the first incarnation of the THRONE OF GLASS series when she was just sixteen, and it has now sold in thirty-two languages.
-EMPIRE OF STORMS, the fifth THRONE OF GLASS novel, will release on September 6th, 2016.
+EMPIRE OF STORMS, the fifth THRONE OF GLASS novel, was released in September 2016.

 A New York native, Sarah currently lives in Pennsylvania with her husband and dog.
 She graduated Magna Cum Laude from Hamilton College in 2008 with a degree in Creative Writing and a minor in Religious Studies.